This post is rather longer than usual… we should have split it into two.

 …A Lone Enraptured Male!
 From Cambridge!
 Here to boldly go…

 Has Mark Cocker been contaminated by association?
 We think there may be a rational explanation for the continual sniping; rather more elegantly in Mark Cocker’s prose as compared to the poisoned arrows which Jim Perrin aims at his targets.
-It is this: Jim Perrin, the ‘pre-eminent’ author (as one reads endlessly in the author-information given out about him) was NOT included in that seminal edition of Granta.
+It is this: Jim Perrin, the ‘pre-eminent’ author (as one reads endlessly in the author-information given out about him) was not included in that seminal edition of Granta.
 And we do know, as a certainty, that he was not invited to contribute.
-Thus were the readers deprived of an ‘illustrious’ writer in the genre: what a loss to all concerned and to the world of ‘New Nature Writers’… Had Jim Perrin been involved one might guess that none of the subsequent diatribes, or the negative thoughts — his own or those of his supportive friends (or cronies) — would ever have crossed their minds; and this, we believe, lies at the root of all the ‘anti’ New Nature Writers’ brouhaha.
+Thus were the readers deprived of an ‘illustrious’ writer in the genre: What a loss to all concerned and to the world of ‘New Nature Writers’… Had Jim Perrin been involved one might guess that none of the subsequent diatribes; the negative thoughts — his own or those of his supportive friends (or cronies) — would ever have crossed their minds; and this, we believe, lies at the root of all the anti ‘New Nature Writers’ brouhaha.
 Pure malignancy and spite.
 ‘Hell hath no fury like Jim Perrin scorned’…

 * * * * *

 As to Jason Cowley’s approval of Mark Cocker’s article; he cannot be unaware that Jim Perrin launched a personal attack on him — that is of his introduction to ‘Granta 102′ — in his ‘William Condry Memorial Lecture’ of 2010.
 Again, as in this article by Mark Cocker (when he refers to Robert Macfarlane) part of Jim Perrin’s lecture was quite deliberately focussed on Jason Cowley.
-His brazen intention was to insult him — we were later told that ‘it was his revenge for not being invited to contribute to Granta 102.’
+His brazen intention was to insult him — we were later told that ‘it was his revenge for not being invited to contribute to Granta 102‘.
 While this invidious behaviour can be seen as Jim Perrin’s ‘stock in trade’ we had not thought Mark Cocker would ape his style or stoop so low.

 And has Jim Perrin’s influence on Mark Cocker guaranteed him a mention in the article in which he was given much credit for his ‘views’ and thus ensured for him a suitable elevation among his ‘peers’?
 Not only that but he was hailed as having written ‘a searing memoir’!
 Might it be that Mark Cocker’s continuing alliance with Jim Perrin is ill-judged? — given his interest and expertise there is no pun intended when we repeat the old adage: ‘Birds of a feather flock together’ and as we had thought so highly of his books we would be saddened if this was the case.

 In our opinion his article in New Statesman was not entirely what it purported to be.
-Its ‘cleverness’ was merely a vehicle — an exercise in knocking down (however flatteringly) other authors, and interestingly Jim Perrin seems to have had a hand in the project — perhaps two… We feel that Mark Cocker, even if he stands loyally by his friend, would be wiser not to be further involved with him in the continuing factitious attacks on ‘The New Nature Writers’.
-It puts him in a very bad light indeed and is not the way to ‘win friends and influence people’.
-Really, he might do better to concentrate on his own admirable work, his acknowledged speciality: the birds of the world… He does not need Jim Perrin, and his career might well be tainted by his association; this would be a tragic outcome for one who has achieved so much on his own merits; and even if at first he really had no idea of the serious flaws in Jim Perrin’s character — and he is adept at concealing them as he chooses — by now he cannot have failed to realise that all is not as it seems and he should remember that ignorance is no defence.
+Its ‘cleverness’ was merely a vehicle — an exercise in knocking down other authors (however flatteringly disguised), and interestingly Jim Perrin seems to have had a hand in the project — perhaps two… We feel that Mark Cocker, even if he stands loyally by his friend, would be wiser not to be further involved with him in the continuing factitious attacks on ‘The New Nature Writers’.
+It puts him in a very bad light indeed.
+He might do better to concentrate on his own admirable work, his acknowledged speciality: the birds of the world… He does not need Jim Perrin, and his career might well be tainted by association; this would be a tragic outcome for one who has achieved so much on his own merits; and even if at first he really had no idea of the serious flaws in Jim Perrin’s character — and he is adept at concealing them as he chooses — by now he cannot have failed to realise that all is not as it seems: ignorance is no defence.

 * Toby Mundy resigned from ‘Atlantic Books’ in 2014, after founding it in 2000 and being its Chief Executive Officer.
 The company ‘showed a loss of £ 1.8m on a turnover of £6.9m’ in a ‘dreadful 2010′ which was the year that they published ‘West’!
-We know, from what Toby Mundy told us, that Jim Perrin’s book did not help the situation.
+We know, from what Toby Mundy told us, that ‘Jim Perrin’s book did not help the situation’.
 He said that he considered that more people now read our website than have read the book with which we took such issue…